astridx/meinblog/content/posts/joomla/17joomla-custom-fields-im-backend-integrieren.en.md

 This part shows you how to program the support in the administration area.
 In the next chapter we will integrate Custom Fields in the frontend.

-> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t13...t14a)[^github.com/astridx/boilerplate/compare/t13...t14a] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t13...t14a)[^github.com/astridx/boilerplate/compare/t13...t14a] and copy these changes into your development version.

 ## Step by step